 Plug the servos and ESC into the appropriate slots on the receiver.
+For information on options for powering the receiver, see Step 1 (page 3).
 Normally, the Stabilization ON/OFF channel slot (channel 5 or 7) will be empty, as it is used internally by the receiver, as will the Master Gain slot (channel 8).